volodymyrss/integral-transient-analysis-workflows/README.md

 The heterogeneous design is intentional, and natural for the multi-messenger domain, with multiple parties with different practices are interfacing.
 So a lot of the time we try on building adopters to the interfaces instead of forcing the same interface.

-We focus on developing the scientific workflows in universal reproducible way, and develop interfaces to various external providers (e.g. we consume some services from ESAC).
+We focus on developing the scientific workflows in universal reproducible way, and develop interfaces to various external providers (e.g. we consume some services from [ESAC](https://www.esa.int/About_Us/ESAC)).
 This also allows to substitute different designs of the infrastructure without changing the scientific data analysis workflows, only recombining them differently: for faster realtime processing, with different scientific contexts, etc.

-The products of this system also end up in the same channels I described above: GCN notices, circulars, zenodo.
+The products of this system also end up in the same channels described above: GCN notices, circulars, zenodo.